 Although most people didn’t think that these statements were true, there was a very strong link between the belief that they were true and the way people voted:

 “Among those who believed none of the three fake news stories, 89 percent cast ballots for Hillary Clinton in 2016; among those who believed one fake news item, this level of electoral support fell to 61 percent; but among those who had voted for Obama in 2012 and believed two or all three of these false assertions, only 17 percent voted for Clinton.”

 And if these percentages of voters—even 17% of former Obama supporters—had voted for Clinton in the states that went from Blue to Red in 2016, instead, it would have changed the outcome of the election.

-Again, it’s important to be cautious interpreting these results.
-Just because these people said that they thought these statements were likely to be true doesn’t mean they actually saw the fake news stories before the election.
-So, it doesn’t prove that they crossed sides because they’d been exposed to fake news.
-But it may be as close as we can get to identifying if fake news affected voters.
+Again, it’s important to be cautious when interpreting these results.
+Just because these people said that they thought these statements were likely to be true doesn’t mean they saw the fake news stories before the election.
+Although this outcome doesn’t prove that they crossed sides simply because they’d been exposed to fake news, it may be as close as we can get to identifying if fake news affected voters.